barney11/tmdb-data-platform/README.md

 ### Build dashboard with Looker Studio

-You can easily build a Looker report with charts from the curated bigquery tables from your bigquery dataset.
+You can easily build a Looker Studio report with charts from the curated bigquery tables.

 ---
 _This project was developed by listening to the album "Looping", a collaboration between Rone and the Orchestre National de Lyon._